Buy Brocade Fabric: A craft of the prophets

 This ornate fabric is made from polyester, silk and cotton threads.
 Originally from the Kurdish word "Brocar", it means the craft of the prophet.
 Popularized in the Mughal period with Persian images and motifs on the fabric, this privilege was enjoyed due to Akbar's celebration and appreciation of art and artists.
 The brocade appears in Indian Vedic works as well.

 When the form was adapted in Gujarat, it took the name "Kalabattu" which meant that the brocade had a gold plattering.
-Hence, even today in India these gold threads symbolise grandeur and have become a signature of Brocade in India.
+Hence, even today in India these gold threads symbolize grandeur and have become a signature of Brocade in India.

 Here are the steps followed to make a brocade-